Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: BP Decoding as Energy Minimization

+Next, consider a nondegenerate quantum code with minimum distance $D=d$, where $d=\min\{\text{weight of } F: F\in N(\cS), F\ne \pm I^{\otimes N}\}$.
+The decoding topography is like Fig.~\ref{fig:BDD_cls} and, indeed, BP usually works well with a small step-size (see examples in \cite{KL20,KL20b,KL21a}).

-Figure~\ref{fig:BDD}\,(b) illustrates the energy topology of a degenerate quantum code.
-The small circles in the center denotes the low-weight stabilizers.
-Each group of black solid circles denote a coset that is a set of equivalent logical operators in $N(\cS)\setminus\cS$.
-This is because the quantum code is degenerate, and there are low-weight stabilizers closer to $I^{\otimes N}$ than the other operators in $N(\cS)\setminus\cS$.
-The target error and its low-weight degenerate errors are the crosses in the (purple) dotted circle.
+Finally, consider a degenerate quantum code with $D$ much larger than $d$.
+Figure~\ref{fig:BDD}\,(b) illustrates the energy topography of this case.
+A set of small circles in the center denotes the low-weight stabilizers.
+Each group of black solid circles denotes a set of equivalent logical operators in $N(\cS)\setminus\pm\cS$.
+A classical Hamming ball becomes very small, as the (blue) dashed circle with diameter~$d$ centered at the origin ($I^{\otimes N}$).
+This is because the quantum code is degenerate and there are low-weight stabilizers closer to $I^{\otimes N}$ than the other operators in $N(\cS)\setminus\pm\cS$.
+The target error and its low-weight degenerate errors are the crosses in the (purple) dotted circle with diameter $D$.
 The other groups of crosses are logical errors with the same error syndrome as the target error.
-Similarly, a syndrome-based BP starts from a point near the origin ($I^{\otimes N}$).
+Similarly, a syndrome-based BP starts from the origin.
 The energy profile along the diagonal dashed line in Fig.~\ref{fig:BDD}\,(b) is shown in Fig.~\ref{fig:BDD}\,(d).
-Because of the low-weight stabilizers, there are many ripples in the shape of the topology, causing conventional BP to get stuck or wander around this region.
-Note that mathematically the function $J_S$ has several singular points corresponding to operators that match the given syndrome.
-However, BP will note get to these singular points since the values of the LLRs are numerically protected in simulation.
+Because low-weight stabilizers are like low-weight classical codewords, there are many ripples in the shape of the topography, causing conventional BP to get trapped or wander around this region (or sometimes oscillate).

-To help BP out of these local traps, one should use, instead, a large enough step-size to escape, unlike the classical case where a small step-size is preferred for convergence.
-On the other hand, due to the degeneracy of the quantum code, there are many equivalent solutions for BP and it suffices to find a degenerate error of the target.
-Exploiting this degeneracy may improve the performance of BP.
-Using a large step-size may help BP to approach any of the degenerate errors.
+To help BP escape these local traps, one should use a large enough step-size, unlike the classical strategy, which favors a small step-size for convergence.
+On the other hand, due to the degeneracy of the quantum code, there are many equivalent solutions (such as the crosses in the (purple) dotted circle in Fig.~\ref{fig:BDD_quan}) and it suffices to find a degenerate error of the target.
+Exploiting this degeneracy improves the decoding performance.
+Using a large step-size helps BP to approach any of the degenerate errors.
 However, using only larger steps in BP may deteriorate the convergence behavior.
 In the next subsection we will show that this issue can be mitigated by introducing a mechanism of \emph{inhibition}.